Alois Anton Führer

-Alois Anton Führer (26 November 1853 – 5 November 1930) was a German indologist who worked for the Archaeological Survey of India (ASI).
+Alois Anton Führer (26 November 1853 – 5 November 1930) was a German Indologist who worked for the Archaeological Survey of India (ASI).
 He is known for his archaeological excavations, which he believed proved that Gautama Buddha was born in Lumbini, Nepal.
 Führer's archaeological career ended in disgrace as "a forger and dealer in fake antiquities", and he had to resign from his position in 1898.

 Early life

 Alois Anton Führer was born on 26 November 1853 in Limburg an der Lahn, Germany, into a German Catholic family.
 He studied Roman Catholic theology and Oriental studies at the University of Würzburg, was ordained in 1878 and received his PhD in 1879.
 His Sanskrit lecturer, Julius Jolly, was associated with the Bombay School of Indology.
-Probably due to him, he was appointed as a teacher of Sanskrit at St Xavier's Institute in Bombay (now Mumbai).
+Probably due to him, he was appointed as a teacher of Sanskrit at St Xavier's Institute in Bombay.

 In 1882, Führer was able to publish two lectures about Hindu Law in the Journal of the Bombay Branch of the Royal Asiatic Society.
-Retrospectively, the lectures have been shown to be almost entirely plagiarized from earlier works: only about one tenth of the content has been shown to be his own.
+Retrospectively, the lectures have been shown to be almost entirely plagiarized from earlier works: only about one-tenth of the content has been shown to be his own.

 Führer left the Catholic Church around 1884 and converted to Anglicanism which cost him his job; he returned to Germany, from where he applied for a new job in the museum in Lucknow in India.